solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 Even updating the application fees for the account will need a very high amount of balance.
 This issue can be easily solved by setting a maximum limit to the application fees.
 We suggest setting this limit to 100 SOLs.

-For an account that has collected application fees, to transfer these fees collected on to another account we have to pay application fees to write lock the account, we can include a rebate instruction in the transaction.

 For a dapp it is better to set very low application fees at the beginning so that it could be rolled out easier.

+For an account that has collected application fees, to transfer these fees collected to another account we have to pay application fees to write lock the account, we can include a rebate instruction in the transaction.
-In case of any bugs, while transferring application fees from the account to the authority, there can be an endless loop where the authority creates a transaction to recover collected application fees, with an instruction to pay application fees inorder to modify the account and an instruction to rebate.
-If the transaction fails because of the bug, the user fails to recover collected fees, increasing application fees collected on the account.
+In case of any bugs, while transferring application fees from the account to the authority, there can be an endless loop where the authority creates a transaction to recover collected application fees, with an instruction to pay application fees to modify the account and an instruction to rebate.
+If the transaction fails because of the bug, the user fails to recover collected fees, inturn increasing application fees collected on the account.

 ## Backwards Compatibility

 This feature does not introduce any breaking changes.
 The transaction without using this feature should work as it is.
-To use this feature supermajority of the validators should move to a branch which implements this feature.
+To use this feature supermajority of the validators should move to a branch that implements this feature.
-Validators which do not implement this feature cannot replay the blocks with transaction using application fees.
+Validators that do not implement this feature cannot replay the blocks with transactions using application fees they also could not validate the block including transactions with application fees.

 ## Mango V4 Usecase

-With this feature implemented Mango-V4 will be able to charge users who spam risk-free aribitrage or spam liquidations by increasing application fees on perp-markets, token banks and mango-user accounts.
+With this feature implemented Mango-V4 will be able to charge users who spam risk-free arbitrage or spam liquidations by increasing application fees on perp-markets, token banks and mango-user accounts.

 #### Perp markets

 Application fees on perp liquidations, perp place order, perp cancel, perp consume, perp settle fees.
-Rebates on : successful liquidations, consume events, HFT marketmaking refresh (cancel all, N* place POST, no IOC).
+Rebates on: successful liquidations, consume events, HFT market making refresh (cancel all, N* place POST, no IOC).

 #### Token vaults

-Application fees on openorderbook liquidations, deposit, withdrawals.
+Application fees on open order book liquidations, deposit, withdrawals.
 Rebate on successful liquidations, place IOC & fill in isolation, HFT marketmaking refresh (cancel all, N* place POST, no IOC).